tifuun/raidoc/doc/pages/contributor-guide.md

 simply run the unit tests in all three versions.

-Installing all three versions of Python locally might prove tedious;
+Installing all three versions of Python locally might prove tedious.
-see the *Github Workflows* section below on how you can use Github's runners to run unit tests for you.
+Therefore, we provide a docker container that you can use to test RAIMAD in all supported versions.
+See the *Docker* section below for more info.

 ## Tooling